ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Corrosive Casing.md

 - **Components**:
 	- Kinetic
 - **Duration**:
-	- 3 turns.
+	- Concentration, up to 3 turns.
 - **Effects**:
-	- TODO
+	- You conjure a layer of TODO acid on a creature you touch.
+Melee attacks that hit this creature apply [[Broken Weapon]] to the weapon.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every TODO psyfocus spent above the normal cost for this psycast, TODO.
+For every 34 psyfocus spent above the normal cost for this psycast, the duration is increased by 2 turns.